Utility-based Perturbed Gradient Descent: An Optimizer for Continual Learning: Method

 \subsection{Approximated Feature Utility}

 Here, we derive the global utility of a feature $j$ at layer $l$, which is represented as the difference between the loss when the feature is removed and the original loss.
 To have an easier derivation, we add a mask (or gate) on top of the activation output: $\bar{\vh_{l}} = \vm_{l} \circ \vh_{l}$.
 Note that the weights of such masks are set to ones and never change throughout learning.
-The utility vector corresponding to $l$-th layer features is $\vu_l(Z)$, which is given by
+The quadratic approximation of $u_{l,j}(Z)$ can be written as

-We further approximate it using HesScale, making the computation have linear computational complexity (see \cref{thm:so-approximated-feature-utility}). \begin{theorem} \textbf{Approximated Feature Utility}.
-If the second-order off-diagonal terms in all layers of a neural network except for the last one are zero and all higher-order derivatives are zero, the true feature utility can be written as:
+We further approximate it using HesScale, making the computation have linear computational complexity.